 - Lime juice, to taste Add to list

 - 2 pounds Masa Dough for tamales Add to list

 - Pico de Gallo Add to list

-Grill the shucked corn over hot coals, turning occasionally until lightly charred.
-Allow them to cool then cut the kernels from the ears, scraping the cob to accumulate all of the juices.
-You may do this up to a day in advance.
+Grill shucked corn over hot coals, turning occasionally until lightly charred.
+Allow to cool then cut the kernels from the ears, scraping the cob to accumulate all the juices.
+You may do this up to 1 day in advance.

-In a heavy sauté pan, heat the oil and cook the onions until soft and lightly golden.
+In a heavy sauté pan, heat oil over medium heat and cook onions until soft and lightly golden, about 10 minutes.
 Transfer to a mixing bowl and let cool slightly.

-Add the chile, corn kernels, oregano, chipotle and the cheeses.
+Add peppers, corn kernels, oregano, chipotle and cheeses.
 Season with salt, pepper and lime juice.

 To assemble the tamales

 Lay out a corn husk, rough side down.
 If it's a small husk, place two together, overlapping them a bit.
-Spread a rectangle of about 2 to 3 tablespoons masa in the center of the husk (you may use your moistened fingers or the back of a spoon to do this) and place 1 to 2 tablespoons filling down the center.
-I like my masa to be relatively thin, so about 1/8-inch thickness works well.
+Spread a rectangle of 2 to 3 tablespoons masa in the center of the husk (you may use your moistened fingers or the back of a spoon to do this).
+Place 1 to 2 tablespoons filling down the center.
+I like my masa to be relatively thin, so about 1/8-inch-thickness works well.
 All of these measurements will depend on the size of the tamales you wish to make.
 Let good sense and a healthy dose of fun be your guide!